compsigh/deploy/DEPLOY24.md

 PPL'S CHOICE >> Cat-shaped pillow 🐱
 ```

 We agreed during our DEPLOY/23 debrief that the top-three format + people's choice is a good one.
-The big coefficient here is that these prizes are per winning team *member*.
-So, for first place, it's not $200 from us, it's $800.
+The big coefficient here is that these prizes were per winning team *member*.
+So, for first place, it wasn't $200 from us, it was $800.

 Some ideas for this year's prizes: